sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 {{% render-code file="google-rdap.json" language="json" %}}
 {{< /details-md >}}

-The response is a clean, predictable JSON object, which is far easier to parse than the free-form text of WHOIS.
+The response is a structured JSON object that is far easier to parse than the free-form text of WHOIS.

 ### Why `.dev` domains don't work

-This is not a theoretical transition.
-Many modern top-level domains (TLDs), like Google's `.dev`, have effectively abandoned WHOIS entirely since they are no longer required to support it.
+Many modern top-level domains (TLDs), like Google's `.dev`, have effectively abandoned WHOIS since they are no longer required to support it.
 They **only** provide registration data via RDAP.

-If you try to look up a `.dev` domain with a standard `whois` client, you get a generic response from IANA pointing you to the `.dev` registry's information, which is useless for finding the owner of a specific domain like `kmcd.dev`.
+If you try to look up a `.dev` domain with a standard `whois` client, you get a generic response from IANA pointing you to the `.dev` registry's information, which is useless for finding details about a specific domain like `kmcd.dev`.

 ```shell
 $ whois kmcd.dev